Ahmad-Abdalmageed/Store-API/Docs/pipeline.md

 ## Commands

 In this Section we Defined Reusable commands as stated in the Circle CI [Documentation](https://circleci.com/docs/2.0/concepts), These Commands will be used in the jobs section.
-Also Added a Client Deploy Command.

 ```sh
 # Application Re-usable Commands